 During the 17th century, the influence of the Habsburg dynasty brought museums, Baroque churches and beautiful palaces to the Czech Republic’s capital of Prague.

-Prague’s Old Town exudes a fairytale ambience complete with horse-drawn carriages, colourful street performers and some of Europe’s most stunning architecture.
+Prague’s Old Town exudes a fairytale ambience complete with horse-drawn carriages and colourful street performers.

 Sometimes known as Prague’s Venice, the section where the Certovka canal flows under the Charles Bridge is a picturesque part of Prague’s Mala Strana quarter.